Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 I’m looking forward to getting this card later this year because the United Airlines Silver Status I have from being a Starwood Platinum will be expiring.
 And I don’t want to lose access to those extra award seats!

 Personally I’m excited about these changes because I’ve been wanting to get Global Entry and that credit will more than make up for the $95 annual fee!
 The extra 2X bonus categories (dining & hotels) are nice.
-But if you have the Chase Sapphire Preferred or Chase Sapphire Reserve card, you’re better off using those cards for the same purchases.
+But if you have the Chase Sapphire Preferred Card or Chase Sapphire Reserve, you’re better off using those cards for the same purchases.
 Because you’ll between 2X and 3X (excluding the $300 travel credit on the Sapphire Reserve) Chase Ultimate Rewards points, and be able to transfer those points to United Airlines or any other Chase travel partner at a 1:1 ratio.